 2014 Invited blog post: “This Time I Mean It: New Year’s Resolutions, Self-Forgiveness, and Fitness,” April 25, solicited for Fit is a Feminist Issue.
 URL: http://fitisafeministissue.com/2014/04/25/thistimei-mean-it-new-years-resolutions-self-forgiveness-and-fitness-guest-post/

 2013 Invited blog post: “Beginner’s Love (Guest Post),” August 17, solicited for Fit is a Feminist Issue.
 URL: http://fitisafeministissue.com/2013/08/17/beginners-love-guest-post/

 Service to the profession:

-Co-founder and co-editor, Feminist Philosophy Quarterly, an open-access, peer-reviewed journal, since August 2014.
+Co-founder and co-editor, Feminist Philosophy Quarterly, since August 2014.
 URL: feministphilosophyquarterly.com

 Hypatia, Editorial Board member, 2014-2019.

 Society for Analytic Feminism (SAF), an affiliated group of the APA, President, 2015-2018 (Executive committee member, 2010-2012) URL: sites.google.com/site/analyticalfeminism